 Additionally, accounts are produced for the regions, subregions and local areas of the UK, as are satellite accounts that cover activities linked to the economy but are separate from the core accounts, most notably the environmental accounts.

 The majority of the core accounts deal with transactions between the various sectors of the economy, such as:

 as well as transactions with the rest of the world.

-The national accounts are produced in line with international standards, most notably the European System of Accounts 1995 (ESA95) which is enforced for all European Union Member States through an EU regulation.
-ESA95 is in turn consistent with the United Nations System of National Accounts 1993 (SNA93).
-The SNA93 has
+The national accounts are produced in line with international standards, most notably the European System of Accounts 2010 (ESA2010) that is enforced for all European Union (EU) member states through an EU regulation.
+ESA2010 is in turn consistent with the United Nations System of National Accounts 2008 (SNA08).

 The national accounts are drawn together using data from many, many different sources.
-These different sources not only help to ensure that the national accounts are comprehensive: they provide different perspectives on the economy, for example sales by retailers and purchases by households.
-By comparing and contrasting these different sources, the national accounts produce a single picture of the economy which is consistent, coherent and fully integrated.
+These different sources not only help to ensure that the national accounts are comprehensive but also provide different perspectives on the economy, for example, sales by retailers and purchases by households.
+By comparing and contrasting these different sources, the national accounts produce a single picture of the economy that is consistent, coherent and fully integrated.